Speaking to Council

 cityclerk@citypa.com

-Once your letter is submitted, the City Clerk's Office will review it and determine the appropriate next steps.
-Depending on the nature of the content, your letter may be forwarded to the Executive Committee, City Council, or the appropriate department within Administration.
-You will be contacted by the City Clerk’s Office to confirm where your letter has been directed and if any further action is required on your part.
+Once your letter is submitted, it will be reviewed by the Agenda Review Working Group, consisting of the Mayor, Deputy Mayor, City Manager, and City Clerk.
+The Group will determine the appropriate next steps.
+Depending on the nature of the matter, your letter may be referred to the Executive Committee, City Council, or the appropriate administrative department.

 City Council and Executive Committee meetings take place in the Council Chamber at City Hall.
-The annual meeting schedule for both City Council and the Executive Committee is established each October and is made available to the public.
-Meetings are also live-streamed on the City's Meetings and Minutes page, allowing residents to watch proceedings in real time on the day of the meeting.
+The annual meeting schedule for both City Council and the Executive Committee is established each Fall and is made available to the public online.

-Not all requests submitted to City Council are granted.
-Depending on the nature of your request, it may be addressed directly by Administration without needing to proceed to Council.
-If a similar item has appeared on a Council agenda within the past six months, your request may not be considered again.
-Additionally, if the matter falls under existing policy where Administration has delegated authority, your submission will be referred directly to the appropriate department rather than City Council.
+If a similar matter has appeared on a Council agenda within the past six months, your request may not be reconsidered.
+Additionally, if the matter falls within an existing policy where Administration has delegated authority, your submission will be referred to the appropriate department rather than being brought before City Council.

 To begin your presentation, clearly state your name and, if applicable, the name of the organization or group you represent.
 If multiple members of a group are present, one individual should be designated as the spokesperson.
-You will have up to five minutes to present, so be sure to keep your remarks focused on the topic.
-Once you have finished, please remain at the podium until the Chairperson excuses you, as Council members may have questions.

 When addressing the Mayor, use the title “Mayor.”
 If the meeting is chaired by the Mayor’s delegate, address them as “Chair.”